INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/13 - JavaScript/13 - JavaScript.md

 ```

 ### Deeper dive - Prototypes
-*This is mostly useful for JavaScript 6 and bellow*
+*This is mostly useful for JavaScript 6 and below*

 How does the `class` keyword really works ?
 Well in fact, a JavaScript class is a function: